HOW WE CAN HELP

 Cincinnati Area Audio Described Performances

-This is the audio description schedule for Cincinnati area theaters through July 2018.
+This is the audio description schedule for Cincinnati area theaters through September 2018.
+There are 3 productions during this period.
 Phone numbers for respective theaters are at the end of the listing.

-2) WARSAW FEDERAL INCLINE THEATER PRESENTS: ‘ONCE ON THIS ISLAND’…JUNE 6 THRU JULY 1.
-YOU MUST CALL AHEAD TO SCHEDULE AUDIO DESCRIPTION.
+1) WARSAW FEDERAL INCLINE THEATER PRESENTS: ‘JESUS CHRIST SUPERSTAR’…AUGUST 15 THRU SEPTEMBER 9.
+YOU MUST CALL AHEAD TO SCHEDULE AUDIO

 PLEASE CONTACT THEATERS FOR SCHEDULES, TICKETS AND AUDIO DESCRIPTION RESERVATIONS AS FOLLOWS…